 Don't Convert Money at the Airport

-Now, the service charge.
-It depends on where you convert money, but shops should advise you if exchanging more than a certain amount of money leads to waived fees.
+Depending on where you convert money, the shops may advise you that exchanging more than a certain amount will lead to waived fees.
 Don't do it!
-You're still getting a terrible exchange rate, even if you avoid the charge.
+You're still getting a terrible exchange rate, even if you avoid the fees involved.

-So what do you do?
+So what should you do instead?
 Try finding an ATM.
-If you can't, or it won't accept your card for some reason, just exchange a small amount at the airport so you have enough cash on hand for a taxi or other expenses.
-Be careful, though, because these shops prey on your jet lag to talk you into poor exchange deals.
-You'll walk away thinking “What just happened?!”
+If you can't or it won't accept your card for some reason, exchange a small amount at the airport so you have enough cash on hand for a taxi or other expenses.
+Be careful because these shops prey on your jet lag to talk you into poor exchange deals.

 Don't Let Merchants Do Currency Conversions for You

-Another technique for saving money is to always pay in the local currency.
-For example, when you check out of your hotel and the clerk asks if you'd like to pay in U.S. Dollars, just say no. This is called Dynamic Currency Conversion; avoid it!
 The exchange rate given in this case is terrible.
-Furthermore, you may end up paying foreign transaction fees on your credit card (even if you selected “pay in Dollars”) since some card issuers base their fees on where the transaction takes place, not what currency was used.
+Furthermore, you may end up paying foreign transaction fees on your credit card (even if you selected “pay in dollars”) since some card issuers base their fees on where the transaction occurs, not what currency was used.

-Instead, when given the options, choose to pay in the local currency.
-Your bank will do the conversion on its end.
-This gives you a much better conversion rate and avoids any fees associated with the transaction.
-If you want to see how much you'll be paying in your home currency, use an app like Xe Currency Converter to check the price.
+Instead, always choose to pay in the local currency.
+Your bank will do the conversion on their end, giving you a much better conversion rate and avoiding any fees associated with the transaction.
+If you want to see how much you'll pay in your home currency, use an app like Xe Currency Converter to check the price.
+The calculator on iPhones was recently updated to include a currency conversion button, so this is another easy option.

 Curb Your Spending

-This can be hard when you're on vacation, but make a budget and stick to it.
-This will help you not spend impulsively and hemorrhage money like there's no tomorrow.
+Sticking to a budget while on vacation can be challenging, but it’s key to avoiding impulse spending and keeping your finances in check.
 Using a budgeting app like TravelSpend can be very helpful in this situation.
 Set a trip budget and add expenses as you go.
 Additionally, this app lets you analyze your spending categories to help you stay on track.
 You also can share your trip budget with friends or family.
 This way, you can track all expenses in one place.

 Get Lost

 Wander off the beaten path while you're traveling.
-Many of the touristy spots are expensive, meaning the adjacent shops, restaurants, and hotels will all cost you more money.
+Many touristy spots are expensive, meaning the adjacent shops, restaurants, and hotels will cost you more money.
+Furthermore, those main areas don't always have the best food or the highest quality souvenirs.
+They're just intended to grab tourists' attention.
 Plus, there's nothing like getting lost in a foreign city with friends or family and enjoying local spots rarely visited by tourists.

 Use Rewards Points and Miles

 Flights and hotels are expensive — especially when you're traveling overseas.
-Thankfully, you can save on these purchases if you use rewards miles, points, or cash back.
-Strategically opening credit cards and maximizing your spending on those cards, allows you to earn a lot of points.
-In turn, you can use those points to book heavily-discounted or free travel.
+You can save on these purchases if you use rewards miles, points, or cash back.
+Strategically opening credit cards and maximizing your spending on those cards allows you to earn a lot of points.
+In turn, you can use those points to book heavily discounted travel.

 - Start Here for Collecting Points and Miles for Free Travel